-In all cases the established control systems have allowed their mitigation, either the impact of Risk, neither its probability of occurrence.
-In general, the Internal Control and Risk Management Systems of Logista Group have allowed the allocation of several Risks in a low Risk profile, moreover some of them have been finalized without negative impact for the Group.
+In these cases, the control systems established have allowed the mitigation of either the impact of the risk or its probability of occurrence.
+In general, Logista's Internal Control and Risk Management Systems have allowed several risks to be placed in a low risk profile, and even that some of them have been completed without negative impact for Logista.